medialab/minet/docs/cookbook/bsky_api_issues_and_tips.md

 Indeed, the language detection algorithm is active only when the text reaches a certain length (115 characters according to our experiments), and even then, the user can choose not to have it applied.
 When not applied or when the text is too short, the `lang` field is set to the user preferred language, but the user can override it and set it to any value.

 To illustrate this issue, we made a collection of all posts having the `lang` attribute set to `fr` (French) using the `minet bsky search-posts "lang:fr"` command.
 In this collection, we found that only about 72% of the 32,969,538 posts are actually written in French when detecting their language using [Lingua Rust language detection library](https://docs.rs/lingua/latest/lingua/) on the post content.

-[//]: # (TODO: determine stats on:)
-[//]: # (- which proportion of the posts in french are we missing using `lang:fr` query using the dataset of the bsky-fr collection.
-From the actual collection that was made, it's about 24.25% of all french posts of the dataset, but we could get an actual real number if we backup all Bluesky posts using Tap)

 As a workaround, it is recommended to use a language detection library on the post content to determine its language more accurately.